-EMX's Koberg and Långban projects are located in the historic Bergslagen district approximately 200 km west of Stockhom.
-The Bergslagen district is one of Europe's oldest mining districts with centuries of mining history (e.g., Falum Mine).
+EMX’s Koberg and Långban projects are located in the historic Bergslagen district approximately 200 km west of Stockholm.
+The Bergslagen district is one of Europe’s oldest mining districts with millennia of mining history (e.g., Garpenberg and Falun).

 The projects are within Svecofennian (1.9-1.8 Ga) metavolcanic and metasedimentary sequences and are the same host rocks as the Garpenberg (Boliden) and Zinkgruvan (Lundin) mines.
-There are also younger granitic rocks and local mafic/ultramafic intrusive rocks (1.8 – 17.7 Ga).
-Carbonate rocks contains massive base metal sulfide mineralization and are associated with skarns and are typically along bedding horizons.
+There are also younger granitic rocks and local mafic/ultramafic intrusive rocks (1.8 – 1.77 Ga).
+Carbonate rocks contain massive base metal sulfide mineralization and are associated with skarns and are typically along bedding horizons.

-Långban is a historic mining center (1711-1972) focused on Fe and Mn.
-Recent exploration includes 1990's drilling by NGU and drilling by Wiking Minerals and Drake Resources in the 2000's.
+Långban is a historic mining center (1711-1972) focused on iron and manganese.
+Recent exploration includes 1990’s drilling by NGU and drilling by Wiking Minerals and Drake Resources in the 2000’s.

 Note: The nearby mines and deposits in the region provide context for EMX’s Project, but this is not necessarily indicative that the Project hosts similar mineralization.